flavio-victor/flavio-victor/README.md

 # Hi, I'm Flávio Victor 👋

-I'm a developer focused on code, design, and clean logic.
+I'm a full-stack developer focused on code, design, and clean logic.
 I build things that are simple, fast, and elegant — both in functionality and form.

 ## 🛠️ Tech I Work With
 - **Languages**: Python, HTML/CSS, JavaScript, C#, C++, Dart